kaustubhk24/blog-portfolio/blog/2020-11-16-how-to-install-lamp-stack-on-aws-ec2-instance-easy-way.md

-# Video Version of Above Tutorial

-# Looking for Alternative of EC2?
+## Looking for Alternative of EC2?

 Get the $100 free credits by Digital Ocean for free.
 You can get $100 by clicking below button.